yuyuankang/yuyuankang.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 My name is Yuyuan Kang (康愈圆).
 I am a Ph.D. student at the Department of Computer Sciences, University of Wisconsin-Madison.
-I am currently advised by Prof. [Xiangyao Yu](https://pages.cs.wisc.edu/~yxy/).
+My research interests lie broadly in the area of Computer Systems and Data Management.

 Before that, I obtained my Master's Degree in Software Engineering from Tsinghua University, where I was supervised by Prof. [Jianmin Wang](https://www.thss.tsinghua.edu.cn/en/faculty/jianminwang.htm) and worked closely with Prof [Shaoxu Song](https://sxsong.github.io/) and Xiangdong Huang.
 I did my undergraduate at Northeastern University (China).

-My research interests lie in many aspects of databases and data management, including transaction management, time-series database systems, and distributed database systems.

 My CV can be found <a href="{{ YuyuanKang-CV.pdf | prepend: 'assets/pdf/YuyuanKang-CV.pdf' | relative_url}}" target="_blank" rel="noopener noreferrer" > here </a>.